CirroBuild/FrostiDocs/docs/introduction.md

 ## Support

+For hints on diagnosing common configuration issues, see the following
+resources:

+- [Troubleshooting](/docs/faq/troubleshooting/) guide with solutions for various HW & SW configuration issues

 We are happy to help with any question you may have, particularly to help you optimize the performance of your application.
 Feel free to reach out using the following channels: